gammasim/simtools/docs/source/applications.rst

 The application scripts can be found in gammasim-tools/applications.

-The applications expect a config file named config.yml in your gammasim-tools directory (unless specified differently using the function config.setConfigFileName) .
+The applications expect a config file named config.yml in your gammasim-tools directory (unless specified differently using the function config.set_config_file_name) .
 Please, follow the instructions in :ref:`Configuration` to setup your config file.
 Alternatively, you can set up environmental variables through the *set_env_db_template.sh* script or pass it as arguments to the applications.
 The available arguments can be access by calling *--help* after calling the application.

 Some applications require one or multiple file names as input in the command line.
-The system will first search on main gammasim-tools directory for these files, and in case it is not found, it will search into the directories given by the config parameter *modelFilesLocation*.
+The system will first search on main gammasim-tools directory for these files, and in case it is not found, it will search into the directories given by the config parameter *model_path*.

 The output files from the applications will be written to $output_path/$label, where *output_path* is a config parameter and *label* is the name of the application.
 The plots